How to Support Transgender & Gender-questioning Youth

 How can you be an ally?

-- Ask what the student would like you to do to be a good ally.
+- Ask what the youth would like you to do to be a good ally.
 You may be the first person to ask this question.

-- Take the student’s gender identity and expression seriously.
+- Take their gender identity and expression seriously.
 You may be only person in their life to do so.

 - Respect the student’s name/pronoun.
 Remember to always refer to transgender students by their affirmed name and pronoun even if you are not in their presence.